qiita-spots/qiita/qiita_pet/support_files/doc/source/dev/resource_allocation.rst

    finished successfully and a set of artifact(s) that need to be validated and then added to Qiita - move to the final locations and register them in the database.
 For these jobs the name is the actual artifact type that is being generated, for example: "per_sample_FASTQ" or "q2_visualization"
 #.
-RELEASE_VALIDATORS_RESOURCE_PARAM: The complete job will create a new job to release and coordinate
+RELEASE_VALIDATORS_RESOURCE_PARAM: The completed job will create a new job to release and coordinate
    all the artifact validators for a given command
 #.
 VALIDATOR: Each new artifact needs a validator and depends on the Qiita plugin that defined
    that artifact type.
 Similar to COMPLETE_JOBS_RESOURCE_PARAM here the name of the job is the